fbennett/quizzer/README.md

 managed by Quizzer.
 Paper tests are randomized as a hedge against cheating, and marked with a barcode reader for quick assessment.

-As an additional feature suited to our own environment, the native languages of students choosing each wrong answer are shown in the commenter view.
-This allows satellite commenters (alumni with strong English writing skills, in our case) to provide guidance in the native language of the students concerned.

 The initial inspiration for Quizzer was a small [code sample](http://chetan0389.blogspot.jp/2013/06/quiz-using-htmlcss-jquery-xml-javascript.html) posted by Chetan Jain.
 The code has been refactored and extended considerably for this project, but I gratefully acknowledge the starting point for this frolic.
 Hats off also to the developers of `node.js`, and LaTeX and, well, everything else.
-Quizzer was built on short notice to fill a critical need, and it has been a real pleasure to see how quickly the whole thing could be brought together.
+Quizzer was built on short notice to fill a critical need, and it has been a real pleasure to see how quickly it could be brought together, and how smoothly it could be extended.

 ## Basic Installation